AlexanderLill/PokemonGoers-group6/README.md

 # npm - Node's package manager

+Everything here is basically //TODO

+"npm" is the default package manager for Node.js and comes with every Node.js installation.

+A package manager ...

+"npm" is completely written in JavaScript...
+... comes with a Command Line Interface... commands can be looked up on the [manpage](http://www.google.de) ...

+npm install
+npm install <packagename>
+npm install -s
+npm install -g
+npm start
+npm stop
+npm test...

+Local vs global packages...

+Package.json ...
+... automation with scripts

+And many more...
+NPM has currently >320,000 packages
+And >400 are added every day

 # Excellent ES2015 support in Node.js

 The objective of this section is to highlight the good support for modern JavaScript in Node.js.